 ▲▲ Elbphilharmonie Concert Hall Unfinished, architecturally striking centerpiece of the new HafenCity development.

-▲ St. Nicholas Church Bombed-out church memorializing the destruction of WWII, with observation deck and museum.
+▲▲ St. Nicholas Church Bombed-out church memorializing the destruction of WWII, with excellent museum and view from its scaffolded tower.

 ▲ HafenCity and Speicherstadt Exciting new urban development featuring Elbphilharmonie concert hall and repurposed warehouses with attractions.